Corporate Governance

 Nomination and Remuneration Committee

-An advisory body to the Board Meeting, this is a voluntary organization comprising three or more Members of the Board (including a majority of Outside Members of the Board).
-It advises on the election/dismissal of the President and Member of the Board, as well as draft nominations of candidates for Members of the Board and Statutory Corporate Auditor positions and on remuneration and bonuses for Members of the Board.
+An advisory body to the Board of Directors, this is a voluntary organization comprising three or more Directors of the Board (including a majority of Outside Directors of the Board).
+It advises on the election/dismissal of the President and Director of the Board, as well as draft nominations of candidates for Directors of the Board and Audit & Supervisory Board Member positions and on remuneration and bonuses for Directors of the Board.

 Nomination and Remuneration Committee members